 All during the week Conor watched, listened and talked about cancer.
 At first there was a lot of hesitation and apprehension.
 By Thursday, he was doing better.
 At a Golden Toast reception attended by 150 people for Congressmen McCaul and Van Hollen, co-chairs of the Congressional Caucus on Childhood Cancer, Conor gave a little talk on the gold flashlights that were being given to the guests as a symbol of shining a light on cancer.
 That was a first for him and he did it well.

-It all came together on Saturday night for Conor at a candlelight vigil in Lafayette Park, just across the street from the White House.
+It all came together on Saturday night for Conor at the very first Golden Lights candlelight vigil in Lafayette Park, just across the street from the White House.
 It was held to honor the children who died because of cancer.
 First, our little man and other survivors were recognized.
 Afterwards, I watched Conor listen intently to each parent who spoke about the child they lost.
 There was complete silence in the huge crowd of about 1,000 as one by one gave very compassionate testimony what their child and their family went through in their own battle against cancer only to lose their child in the end.
 It was chilling.
 From there, we all moved silently to the gates of the White House where all of us in unison raised golden flame candles and sang Amazing Grace.
 It was the most moving and chilling event I have ever seen.

 When the vigil ended, we sat on a park bench in front of the White House facing the park where all the parents had talked about their experiences.
 Conor looked up at me with his eyes full of innocence and said, “Grandpa Joe, what do you think about all of this?”
 Trying to not let my voice waiver, I said, “No one…no one person who was here tonight will ever forget this particular night for the rest of their lives.”
 I told Conor he was providing hope for others whose children are diagnosed with cancer.
 He is a sign of hope for others and in order for them to have courage to fight they needed hope and he could provide that sign by just being himself.
 While rubbing the top of his head, I asked him, “What do you think about all of this?”
 He looked up and replied, “ I am so very, very lucky.”
 We hugged, I held him close so he could not see the tears in my eyes and at that moment all I could say was simply, “You’re right.”